JoshuaPMallory/JoshuaPMallory.github.io/_posts/2019-10-24-Lambda-Build-1.md

 ![img](/img/Graph_C_Suicide.png)

 Lastly we see that people's favorite flavor of death is strangulation, though maybe that's related in some way to autoerotic asphyxiation?
 Either way, it's followed soon after by handguns.
 I'm actually not sure why someone would choose strangulation personally, I mean, you have to sit around and wait for it to happen at that point, right?
-I mean I guess shooting yourself isn't much better; you'd leave a mess for your family to clean up!
+I mean I guess shooting yourself isn't much better; you'd leave a mess for your family to clean up.

-Not really a joke, actually.
-My grandma some years ago had to help a friend clean up her husband's body after he shot himself with a shotgun.
-The police or whoever may take the body, but they aren't going to pick up the chunks or do a deep clean on your carpet.
-Pretty grizzly to think about, eh?
-Probably better not doing that to people you ostensibly care about.

 ## In Conclusion

-The reason I'm bringing these up like this isn't really to show off all the ways you can die or to be edgy, it's to show how unlikely it is.
-Even at the upper ranges of 10% with the elderly, there's a significant chunk of the population that actually stands an overwhelming chance of surviving each year.
+The reason I'm bringing these up like this isn't really to show off all the ways people can die or to be edgy, it's to show how unlikely it is.
+Even at the upper ranges of 10% with the elderly, there's a significant part of the population that actually stands an overwhelming chance of surviving each year.
 The highest rate of deaths from what we've viewed here come from heart disease, and that's very preventable.
 I'm certainly not in any position to be critiquing people's lifestyles, and for the most part I don't, but I think if people were really afraid of dying they'd be more fearful of the ways that claim most people.
 Even saying that though, I know in my case I'm the same way; staring down the barrel of a gun with your family behind you is a much more real threat than a hundred-thousand burgers hardening your arteries.

-What I'm getting at here is there's a chance for you to die, but there's more chances for you to live.
-I'm not going to tell you what you really need to do, but I will suggest that you take responsibility for yourself and your actions and accept that, regardless of the outcome.
-It's certainly helped me to relax and be alright with where I am in life, even as I'm trying to get somewhere I dream to be.
+What I'm getting at here is there's a chance for people to die, but there's a greater chance for people to live.
 So in the end, remember,

 ![dontgiveup](/img/dont-give-up-skeleton.png 'don\'t give up, skeleton!'){: .center-block :}